scottlamb/moonfire-nvr/design/api.md

     /api/cameras/fd20f7a2-9d69-4cb3-94ed-d51a20c3edfe/main/view.mp4?s=1.26
 ```

+Note carefully the distinction between *wall duration* and *media duration*.
+It's normal for `/view.mp4` to return a media presentation with a length
+slightly different from the *wall duration* of the backing recording or
+portion that was requested.

 TODO: error behavior on missing segment.
 It should be a 404, likely with an
 `application/json` body describing what portion if any (still) exists.